J4X-98/Writeups/CTFs/SEETF2023/OperationFeathered/writeup.md

     }

     function isSolved() public view returns (bool) {
-        //Copy the content of the isSolved() function from the Setup.sol contract here (maybe needs adaption is it includes msg.sender, then just change it to the attacker variable) return attacker.balance >= 34 ether && address(pigeon).balance == 0 ether;
+        //Copy the content of the isSolved() function from the Setup.sol contract here (maybe needs adaption if it includes msg.sender, then just change it to the attacker variable) return attacker.balance >= 34 ether && address(pigeon).balance == 0 ether;
         return false;
     }